Hosted by PowWeb

 The Twitter feed is the raw material of every official announcement or observation made; the blog is for expanded reflections and some reviews of texts and performances.

-Syllabi for History of Literary Criticism , Shakespeare , Literary Theory, Moby-Dick , Emerson and Thoreau , Literary Foundations , Greek Drama , Three Epic Plays , Modern American Drama , and American Literature courses.
+New series on History of Literary Criticism , Shakespeare , Literary Theory, Moby-Dick , Emerson and Thoreau , Literary Foundations , Greek Drama , Three Epic Plays , Modern American Drama , and American Literature courses.